 American Law Collection

 Legal treatises, encyclopedias, dictionaries, commentaries, interpretations, and other materials about the law and legal institutions of the United States and its states and territories are collected comprehensively, as are other secondary materials on all aspects of American law.
-Publications of the various bar associations (ABA and state bars), the American Bar Foundation, the American Law Institute, the National Conference of Commissioners on Uniform State Laws, legal theses, and selected CLE materials (e.g. PLI) are included.
+Publications of the various bar associations (the American Bar Association and state bars), the American Bar Foundation, the American Law Institute, the Uniform Law Commission, legal theses, and selected continuing legal education (CLE) materials (e.g. Practicing Law Institute (PLI)) are included.
 The Law Library’s collection of legal treatises and monographs is among the most complete in the country.
 Beyond the obvious topics of contracts, torts, property, constitutional law, legal history, intellectual property law, commercial law, procedure, civil rights law, labor law, criminal law, regulatory law, and the like, the Law Library acquires all law and law-related materials at a comprehensive level suited to support the College of Law’s curriculum and the in-depth research of its faculty and students.

 Legal materials for all of the states are collected broadly.
 Basic primary and secondary legal materials are available for every state.
 The Law Library also holds an authoritative practice set and a legal encyclopedia for each state, when available.
 Materials for the State of Iowa are collected extensively.
 Our collection of Iowa’s legislative, executive and judicial documents is among the best in the state and the nation, and is utilized by a range of patrons from the local to the international (the latter typically via interlibrary loan).
 Materials from all contiguous states (Illinois, Wisconsin, Minnesota, South Dakota, Nebraska, and Missouri) are collected heavily, as are materials from the larger states: California, New York, Texas, and Florida, and to only a slightly lesser extent Michigan, Pennsylvania, and Ohio.